Non-resident citizen voting: Malta

 Maltese citizens may only vote if they have resided in Malta for at least six months in the previous eighteen months prior to registration in the electoral register.
 Although the law clearly states a residency requirement, it is rarely enforced and hundreds of expatriate fly down to Malta to vote in Elections.
 There have been attempts and petitions to allow Maltese citizens living abroad to vote by post.

 Mexico

 Starting in 2021, former residents are allowed to vote for an expatriate representative in the Mexico City Congress.

 Morocco

 Only Moroccan citizens living in Morocco are able to vote in the elections.

 Namibia

 Namibian citizens living abroad have been allowed to vote in national elections since 2014, when amendments were made to the Electoral Act 2009, Namibian expatriates may vote at temporary registration points, usually set up at Namibian embassies or high commissions.

 Netherlands

-Dutch citizens who live abroad (and have deregistered as Dutch residents) are allowed to vote in elections for the House of Representatives and for the European Parliament, but cannot vote in municipal or provincial elections.
+Dutch citizens who live abroad (and have deregistered as Dutch residents) are allowed to vote in elections for the House of Representatives, the European Parliament and an electoral college for the Senate, but cannot vote in municipal or provincial elections.
 They must register as voters in order to vote from abroad.